 Upon registration, a document giving proof of age must be presented along with a complete immunization record of 4 DPT, 3 Polio, 2 Measles, Rubella and Mumps, and 3 Hepatitis B. Proof of residency must also be provided.
-Most registration forms are now available at www.cbsd.org.
+Registration forms are available at www.cbsd.org.

-Children registering for Kindergarten must be five years old on or before September 15 of that school year.
-Children registering for first grade must be six on or before September 15 of that school year.
+Children registering for Kindergarten must be five years old on or before September 1st of that school year.
+Children registering for first grade must be six on or before September 1st of that school year.